-Further information on the school's measures to prevent radicalisation are set out in other school policies and procedures, including curriculum policy, behaviour policy, Computing online/e-safety policy.
+Further information on the school's measures to prevent radicalisation are set out in other school policies and procedures, including curriculum policy (PSHE approach), behaviour policy and computing policy.

 Missing pupils

 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
 If a child goes missing, we will: